 - Print the Cannexus preliminary programme and highlight the sessions you plan to attend and how they will benefit your work.
 Be specific. (i.e. I will learn more about managing social media and it affects clients and hence my work);

 - If they apply to you, find out what if any Continuing Education Units/Credits will be granted from associations where you hold a membership for attending the conference sessions;

-- Download the sample letter (to come) for Cannexus and customize it for your situation;
+- Download the sample letter (*docx) to request attending Cannexus and customize it for your situation;

 - If necessary, have a plan for who will cover for you at work while you are at the conference;

 - Research the keynote speakers or other presenters and have specific questions lined up relevant to their topics and your work or industry;

 - Find out if other colleagues are attending the event to prove it is a must-attend event.
 Suggest to your manager that networking with these peers can be invaluable;

 - Inform your manager that visiting with an exhibitor can be like interviewing a high-priced consultant for free;

 - Tweet about the conference speakers, agenda and venue and print-out some of the follows for your manager;

 - Have specific follow up objectives and strategies you plan to implement after Cannexus (i.e. following Cannexus, CERIC, CareerWise /OrientAction social media groups online, or building your LinkedIn connections);